 The science center in my classroom is always a busy place.
-Students can observe, experiment, create, construct, classify, compare, and question.
+Students can observe, experiment, create, construct, classify, compare and question.
 Students are natural born scientists.
 They are curious and eager to explore the world and everything in it!
-As teachers, it is our job to nurture their scientific spirit and help students form questions, investigations, collect data, and share their conclusions.
-Make your science center amazing!
+As teachers, it is our job to nurture their scientific spirit and help students form questions, investigations, collect data and share their conclusions.
+Make your science center amazing to enhance their experiences!
 Plus I have a few freebies for your center too!

 This post contains affiliate links.